florton/PHOE.NIX/README.md

 ##Basic Syntax
 	//Comments start with double backslash

-	/*
-	Multiline comments start with backslash star
-	and end with star backslash
-	*/
+	//There are no semicolons or curly braces in Phoenix
 	//Scoping is accomplished through indentation
 	//Statements are one line unless the line ends with a comma

 ###Variables

-	//There are no semicolons or curly braces in Phoenix
 	//Variables must be typed
 	//There are 4 basic types